mymadlab/terraform-tfe-mml_module_manager/README.md

 ## Description

-Responsible for creating, updating, and deleting workspaces in terraform cloud.
+Responsible for creating, updating, and deleting modules in terraform cloud.

 ## Usage